 We offer free legal advice about what we think about how the accident laws in North Carolina will affect and your accident case or claim for money damages.
-That’s right, even if you choose not to retain our office office for legal representation, you will not get a bill from us unless you chose to retain our legal services.
+That’s right, even if you choose not to retain our law office for legal representation, you will not get a bill from us unless you chose to retain our legal services.

 That’s because on NC accident cases, we work on what’s called a contingent legal fee basis.

 Everything you tell us during the legal consultation is strictly confidential.
 We keep secrets.
 We don’t share what you tell us with anyone.
-That is called attorney client privilege in North Carolina.
+That is called attorney-client privilege in North Carolina.

 What do NC accident lawyers need to know?